butterthemes/butter-themes-search/README.md

 # honey-butter
-Simple bot that search for butter flavors
+A simple bot that searches for `butter-themes`